kumpeapps/KKid/README.md

 -   Users that are not a master or admin may only subtract from their allowance account

 ### Managed App Config
 #### This app is compatible with managed app config settings pushed from an MDM Server.
-The following is a list of managed app keys for KKid.
+The following is a list of managed app keys for KKid

 |         Key             |         Type       |             Description                |
 |   -----------------     |  ----------------- |          -----------------             |